Uncovering the first-infall history of the LMC through its dynamical impact in the Milky Way halo: Results of simulations

 \textbf{Varying flattening parameter of the MW halo}: Moreover, the orbital history of the LMC is also sensitive to the variation in the shape of the MW halo.
 Models with the same MW and LMC mass ($M_{\text{MW}}=1.0 \times 10^{12} \mathrm{M}_{\odot}$, $M_{\text{LMC}}=1.5 \times 10^{11} \mathrm{M}_{\odot}$) but different flattening parameters $q$ (ranging from 0.5 to 1.3, as shown in the right column) show a discontinuity in the magnitude of kinematic perturbations when transitioning from $q$ $\leq$ 1.0 to $q$ = 1.1.
 This transition suggests that, for this MW mass, the orbital history of the LMC aligns with the first-infall scenario when the MW halo is oblate or spherical.
 However, it can shift to the second-passage scenario when the MW halo becomes prolate.
 We present a discussion on the degeneracy between halo mass and shape when it comes to determining the orbital history of the LMC in section \ref{sec:mass-shape degeneracy}.
-Similar to the transition associated with variations in the MW halo mass, the gravitational potential at the LMC's present-day location is higher in an oblate halo compared to a prolate halo.
+Similar to the transition associated with variations in the MW halo mass, the enclosed mass within a given radius is lower in an oblate halo compared to a prolate halo.
+In our cases, the enclosed mass within the inner 100 kpc increases by 22\% when the flattening parameter changes from 0.9 to 1.1.
+Consequently, the gravitational potential at the LMC's present-day location is significantly higher in an oblate halo.
 Given that the LMC's current kinematic energy relative to the MW remains unchanged in both cases, this variation in potential energy results in the LMC having a higher orbital energy and being less gravitationally bound when orbiting an oblate halo, whereas it possesses a lower orbital energy and is more gravitationally bound when orbiting a prolate halo.

 We also find an increase in the magnitude of perturbations when the flattening parameter of the halo increases in both orbital scenarios.
 In the first-infall scenario, when the flattening parameter of the MW halo increases from 0.5 to 1.0, the magnitude of the radial velocities in southern hemisphere increases by about 10 km/s, and the magnitude of the latitudinal velocities shows an increase of about 3 km/s.
 In the second-passage scenario, where the flattening of the MW halo ranges from 1.1 to 1.3, the magnitude of radial velocities in the southern hemisphere increases by about 1 km/s, and the magnitude of latitudinal velocities increases by about 2 km/s.
 This effect can once again be linked to changes in the dynamical times of the MW's outer halo, which are influenced by the shape of the halo.
 As the flattening parameter of the halo increases, the mean density within a certain radius decreases, leading to longer dynamical times for the outer halo.
 Consequently, stars in the outer halo take longer to reach equilibrium with those in the inner halo, resulting in a larger displacement in the net motion between the inner and outer halos.